On this page

 Submitted content

-If your calendar accepts public event submissions, there’s a small but meaningful behavior change worth knowing about: submitted events now come into LiveWhale as drafts rather than Hidden items.
+If your calendar accepts public event submissions, there’s a small but meaningful behavior change to note: submitted events now come into LiveWhale as drafts rather than Hidden items.
 The review and approval process is the same, but the new draft status gives managers a cleaner, more consistent workflow.
 Take a look at your submissions setup on dev to get a feel for how this lands for your group.

 New privacy option: Limited Visibility

 UI for LWC3 privacy settings 3.0 introduces a new Limited Visibility privacy setting that sits between fully public and fully private.
 Events with this setting appear normally in calendar list and widget views, but certain details—by default, location, online registration info, and the RSVP form—require SSO login to see.
-This is worth exploring on dev to decide whether it’s useful for your institution, and if so, which events or groups might benefit from it.
+Check your dev site to decide whether it’s useful for your institution, and if so, which events or groups might benefit from it.
 See Privacy Options for more about Limited Visibility.

 AI suggestions